liskovaf/COCONUT/07_07_2022/Readme.md

+### Updated previous jupyter noteboks:
-*Updated previous jupyter noteboks with added ROC curve*
+- added ROC curve
+- you can find result images in the file images